yehorscode/RssTUI/README.md

 ## Windows (not fully tested)

-Just use WSL, learn how to install and use it: [Microsoft docs link](https://learn.microsoft.com/en-us/windows/wsl/install)
+Just use WSL, learn how to install and use it: [Microsoft docs link](https://learn.microsoft.com/en-us/windows/wsl/install) For using it inside wsl PLEASE use Windows Terminal and not cmd or powershell consoles.
+Wundows Terminal is a standalone app but it works a lot better then the other ones + looks very cool see [microsoft windows terminal documentation](https://learn.microsoft.com/en-us/windows/terminal/install)

 ## MacOS

 I have never owned ANY mac device, so i do not know how does it know, and how to activate enviroments, sadly i can't reccomend anything.
 BUT BUT BUT the Linux methods may work.
 Please try them!
 Use bash methods
+In theory mac os and linux both use unix, so installing the app should work right out of the box and maybe even with the auto installer

 ### Running